-Option Description To send the results list to Dropbox While viewing your results list, select the documents you want to send.
+Option Description To send either specific documents or results list to Dropbox While viewing your results list, select the documents or specific results you want to send to Dropbox, or don't select any documents to send up to 250 of the top 1,000 results from your list.
 To send a single document to Dropbox While viewing the results list, open the specific document you want to send.

-- 2. Click the delivery icon in the delivery toolbar.
+- Click the delivery icon in the delivery toolbar.
 (Which icon appears depends on the last type of delivery you performed.)
 A drop-down list of options appears. - 3.
 Choose one of the following options: